ZiaCreatesIdeas/STUDY_USD-GROUP/doc/index.rst

 04/25/23
 ========

-| Please consider the links below and prepare to ask questions about the material during the meet up.
+| Please consider the material in links below and prepare to ask questions about it during our next meet up.

 `USDBook <https://remedy-entertainment.github.io/USDBook/>`_